 Shipping charges are shown at checkout and are based on destination country, the total weight of your order, and the service that you select.
 For any given combination we have a fixed shipping fee that includes shipping and packaging.

 Are there any other fees?

 For destinations in the USA the parcel will be assessed any applicable taxes or duties as it crosses the border.
 These taxes or duties are charged by US authorities, not us.
 We cannot predict what they will be and we cannot pre-pay them for you.
 If any payment is due USPS will collect it on delivery.

 USPS may also collect a small fee for providing this brokerage service.
 The good news is that the fee charged by USPS is MUCH LESS than the equivalent fee charged by carriers like UPS or FedEx.

-You may find that no tax or duty is assessed, especially if your order is less than $200.
+You may find that no tax or duty is assessed, especially if your order is less than the de minimis threshold of $800.
 If no duty or taxes are payable then USPS will not charge any brokerage fee either.